asam-oss/OSC-ALKS-scenarios/README.md

 With CARLA version 0.9.11 the following scenarios are supported: 4.1_1, 4.2_1, 4.2_2, 4.2_4.

+_NOTE:_ 4.2_X scenarios do only work if the pedestrian is modeled directly in the scenario and not in a catalog or is exchanged by a vehicle.
+Please refer to the bug fix in [this PR](https://github.com/carla-simulator/scenario_runner/pull/713)

 ## Quality Measures

 As a first proof-of-concept the scenarios have been integrated and simulated in [openPASS 0.7](https://git.eclipse.org/c/simopenpass/simopenpass.git/tag/?h=openPASS_0.7) at BMW.
 In addition the open source tool esmini can be used as described above.